Pikai3/Smart-Solar-Agarbatti-Drying-System/README.md

 ☀️ Solar Air Heater (Primary Source)

 - Uses a solar air heater as the primary drying mechanism
+-  Designed based on the transpired solar air heating method
-- Designed based on the transpired solar air heating method -A metal roofing sheet with uniformly spaced micro-perforations (holes) is used -These perforations allow ambient air to be drawn in and heated as it passes through the sun-heated surface -The heated air is then directed into the drying chamber for efficient moisture removal -This design improves heat absorption efficiency and airflow distribution -Reduces energy loss and ensures uniform drying conditions
+-   Designed based on the transpired solar air heating method
+-   A metal roofing sheet with uniformly spaced micro-perforations (holes) is used
+-   These perforations allow ambient air to be drawn in and heated as it passes through the sun-heated surface
+-   The heated air is then directed into the drying chamber for efficient moisture removal
+-   This design improves heat absorption efficiency and airflow distribution
+-   Reduces energy loss and ensures uniform drying conditions

 🔋 Solar Panel Backup System